exiang/open_hub_wiki/Step-by-Step-Todo-module-Chapter2.md

 1. Click on `CRUD Generator` on the left side of the screen(or access it at `https://mydomain.com/yee/crud/index`)
    - Set `Model Class` to `application.modules.todo.models.Todo`
    - Set Make sure `Controller ID` is `todo/todo`
+2. Click Preview and then click Generate
-2. Now, you may access backend to manage todo records from `https://mydomain.com/todo/todo/admin`
+3. Now, you may access backend to manage todo records from `https://mydomain.com/todo/todo/admin`

 ### Enhance it
-#### Automatically track creator
+#### A. Automatically track creator
-Click `Create Todo`, you will find a list of user in the form which doesn't looks right and should be remove.
-When a new Todo record saved to database, we will like to know who created it.
-This should be done automatically in model `beforeSave` using data from user session to prevent being tempered.
+1.Click `Create Todo` on the side menu bar on the right.
+You will see a list of users in the dropdown field of form which doesn't looks right and should be removed.
+We would keep track of who created the record when a new Todo record is created and saved to database.
+This should be done automatically in model `beforeSave` using data from user's browser session to prevent being the record from being tampered with.

-1. Edit `protected/modules/todo/views/todo/_form.php` and remove this chuck:
+1. Edit `protected/modules/todo/views/todo/_form.php` and remove this section:
 ```php
 <div class="form-group <?php echo $model->hasErrors('user_id') ? 'has-error':'' ?>">
 	<?php echo $form->bsLabelEx2($model,'user_id'); ?>